 It’s using machines to buy ad spaces automatically to make online advertising more effective and efficient.

-The process involves real-time bidding, placements, scheduling, among many others.
+The process involves real-time bidding, placements, and scheduling, among many others.
 Basically, the software determines if you win a bid and decides where, when, and which ad to be placed on a particular publisher’s website.

 programmatic advertising platforms